dgaydukov/cert-aws/sa/files/sa.md

 * what to include: either all tasks or failed tasks only
 * create (or select if it already created) new role for `batchoperations.s3.amazonaws.com` So if you want to encrypt old unencrypted files:
-* if you have just couple of objects you can manually copy them `aws s3api copy-object --bucket=mytests3bucket12 --key=yukon.pdf --copy-source=mytests3bucket12/yukon.pdf` new copy would overwrite existing file, but since encryption activated by default, it would also include encryption
+* if you have just couple of objects you can manually copy them `aws s3api copy-object --bucket=mytests3bucket12 --key=yukon.pdf --copy-source=mytests3bucket12/yukon.pdf`.
+New copy would overwrite existing file, but since encryption activated by default, it would also include encryption
 * create inventory of only unencrypted files
-* create & run s3 batch job to copy files with encryption Cross-account file upload (if you don't bucket owner full control, it can't get object, and can't delegate permission to other accounts/users to get object, yet it can delete object):
+* create & run s3 batch job to copy files with encryption Cross-account file upload (if you are not bucket owner, you can't get object, and can't delegate permission to other accounts/users to get object, yet it can delete object):
 * create bucket in acc1 `acc1crossaccountbucket`, with following policy
 ```
 {